 I'm going to give you a couple of personal examples from my time in the martial arts, specifically Taekwondo and Judo, so you'll see what I mean and what I went through.

 What I do like is getting out of those uncomfortable body contact positions as quickly as possible, any way I have too, and there's really only one way to consistently do that, grappling fouls, which I love 100x more than grappling rules.
-The sport/rules-based aspect of grappling is something I don't care for, and I don't really get it, and it doesn't seem practical to me that the UFC and BJJ world tries to sell us on the idea of what's done in the ring, is how to do everything in the street.
+The sport/rules-based aspect of grappling is something I don't care for, and I don't really get it, and it doesn't seem practical to me that the UFC and BJJ world tries to sell us on the idea of what's done in the ring, is exactly how to do everything to survive in the street.
 What they should show are the 16 ways the UFC fouls can end their grappling games within seconds, now that I'd like to watch.
 Maybe that doesn't make sense to some of you, and you like seeing all that extended man-on-man sweaty contact on the ground, if so, you're welcome to it.

 Street or Sport? - My interest in grappling, along with punching-and-kicking, and everything I do and teach, is for the street.
-I'm entirely about ending uncomfortable or bad situations quickly, however you have too, breaking every rule to do it, and not rolling around on the concrete with someone for too long, and risking exposure to their body fluids dripping into my eyes.
+I'm entirely about ending uncomfortable or bad situations quickly, however you have too, breaking every rule to do it, and not rolling around on the concrete with someone for too long, and risking exposure to their body fluids dripping into my mouth, nose or eyes.
 I really don't care for the rules-based sport side of grappling, and them using that to convince us all their rules based stuff is the only way to end a street fight.
 I think much smaller exposure to key parts of grappling, along with every grappling foul you can find, is a more interesting way to learn how to deal with a grappler.
 If someone wants to take 10 years and earn that Gracie black belt, to each his own.

 My sole interest in the martial arts is the street, and doing whatever it takes, however nasty it has to be, to get someone off of me in seconds.
 Now you know why striking...specifically punching, kicking and other types of painful impact, are my first love in the martial arts, and if it goes to the ground in the street, my first thoughts will be "what foul can I use to get this person off of me right now?"